Khadija151/Delivery-Caculator-App/README.md

-## Available Scripts
+## To Get Strated

-In the project directory, you can run:
+In the project directory, please run:

 ### `yarn install`